-WMO carries out its work through scientific and technical programmes designed to assist Members to provide, and benefit from, weather, climate and water services and to address present and emerging problems.
+WMO facilitates scientific and technical activities designed to assist Members to provide, and benefit from, weather, climate and water services and to address present and emerging problems.
 Experience demonstrates that mutual benefits are gained from cooperative use of the pool of knowledge that has been, and is still being, created by worldwide sharing of meteorological, climatological hydrological and related information among Members.
 The programmes of WMO are based on this concept and make possible the provision of meteorological and related services in all countries at costs far below those that would be incurred if each Member acted alone.

 The WMO Operating Plan 2020-2023 translates the WMO Strategic Plan - which articulates the high-level vision, mission, core values and overarching priorities of the Organization - into specific actions by defining outputs to be delivered and annual milestones to be achieved.
 It also lists planned activities, indicates the resources available, and outlines performance indicators intended to measure progress in achieving the strategic objectives

 - Long-Term Goal 1: Better serve societal needs: Delivering, authoritative, accessible, user-oriented and fit-for-purpose information and services